 What follows is a seven-episode saga that culminates with the big cat fanatic being charged for hiring someone to murder Carole Baskin, the founder of the exotic cat sanctuary Big Cat Rescue and Exotic’s longtime rival.
 But the answer to why exactly Exotic is in prison now is a little more complicated than that.

-On January 22, the former zookeeper was sentenced to 22 years in federal prison for a conviction that included the two counts of murder-for-hire well-documented in Tiger King, but also 17 other crimes.
+On Jan.
+22, 2020, Exotic was sentenced to 22 years in federal prison for a conviction that included the two counts of murder-for-hire but also 17 other crimes.
 Eight of those counts pertained to violations of the Lacey Act, a century-old conservation law that prohibits trade in illegal wildlife.
-In particular, Maldonado-Passage was held responsible for allegedly falsifying delivery forms and vet inspections for tigers, lions, and a baby lemur.
+In particular, Exotic was charged for allegedly falsifying delivery forms and vet inspections for tigers, lions, and a baby lemur.
 The doctored forms reportedly indicated the animals were being donated or publicly exhibited across state lines when really they were being sold.
-In one instance, Maldonado-Passage was charged with selling a lion cub just two weeks after birth.
+In one instance, Exotic was charged with selling a lion cub just two weeks after birth.

-Perhaps more chilling than the Lacey Act violations were the nine violations of the Endangered Species Act the jury heard.
-According to the indictment, Joe Exotic shot and killed five tigers in 2017 to make cage space for his other big cats.
+Perhaps more chilling are Exotic’s nine violations of the Endangered Species Act.
+According to the U.S. Department of Justice’s indictment, Exotic shot and killed five tigers in 2017 to make cage space for his other big cats.
 He also allegedly violated the ESA by illegally selling tiger cubs, which have been an internationally protected species since the 1970s.